 Our corporate governance practices are in compliance with, and are not prohibited by, the laws of Bermuda.
-Therefore, we are exempt from many of the New York Stock Exchange's ("NYSE") corporate governance practices, other than the establishment of a formal audit committee satisfying the requirements of Rule 10A-3 under the Exchange Act and notification of non-compliance with NYSE listing requirements.
+Therefore, we are exempt from many of the New York Stock Exchange's ("NYSE") corporate governance practices, other than the establishment of a formal audit committee satisfying the requirements of Rule 10A-3 under the Exchange Act and notification of non-compliance with NYSE listing requirements pursuant to Rule 10A-3 promulgated under the Exchange Act.
 The practices that we follow in lieu of the NYSE's corporate governance rules are described below.

 - We do not, and are not required under Bermuda law to, maintain a board of directors with a majority of independent directors.
-Currently, a majority of our directors are not independent, as that term is defined by the NYSE. - We are not required by Bermuda law to hold regular meetings of the board of directors at which only independent directors are present. - Under Bermuda law, compensation of executive officers does not need to be determined by an independent committee.
+Currently, a majority of our directors are not independent, as that term is defined by the NYSE. - We are not required by Bermuda law to hold regular meetings of the board of directors at which only independent directors are present.

+- Under Bermuda law, compensation of executive officers does not need to be determined by an independent committee.
 We have established a compensation committee that reviews and approves the compensation and benefits for our executive officers and other key executives, makes recommendations to the board regarding compensation matters and is responsible for awarding compensation to our executive officers and other employees under our share compensation plans.
-The committee also has the discretion to interpret and amend the terms of, and take all other actions necessary to administer, the

-2007 Share Incentive Plan.
-However, our compensation committee is not comprised solely of independent directors.
+The committee also has the discretion to interpret and amend the terms of, and take all other actions necessary to administer, the 2007 Share Incentive Plan.
+However, our compensation committee is not comprised solely of independent directors, as required by NYSE standards.
 The members of our compensation committee are Messrs.
 Cottingham, Hoelter, Neil Jowell, Nurek and Shwiel.
 Messrs.
 Neil Jowell, Hoelter and Nurek are directors of Trencor.

-- In accordance with NYSE rules, we have formed an audit committee responsible for advising the board regarding the selection of independent auditors and evaluating our internal controls.
-Our audit committee need not have three members and the members need not comply with the NYSE's standards of independence for domestic issuers.
+Messrs.
+Cottingham and Shwiel satisfy the NYSE's standards for director independence. - We have established an audit committee responsible (i) for advising the board regarding the selection of independent auditors, (ii) overseeing the Company's accounting and financial reporting process, (iii) evaluating our internal controls, and (iv) overseeing compliance with policies and legal requirements with respect to financial reporting.
+Our audit committee need not comply with NYSE requirements that the audit committee have a minimum of three members or the NYSE's standards of director independence for domestic issuers.
 Our audit committee has five members, Messrs.
 Shwiel, Cottingham, Neil Jowell, McQueen and Hoelter.
 Messrs.
 Shwiel and Cottingham are voting members of the committee and are independent as that term is defined in Rule 10A-3 under the Exchange Act.
 The other three members are representatives of Trencor and have no voting rights. - We have established a nominating and governance committee, although this committee is not comprised solely of independent directors, as would be required of a domestic issuer.
+Our nominating and governance committee has five members, Messrs.
+Cottingham, Hoelter, Neil Jowell, Nurek and Shwiel.
+Messrs.
+Cottingham and Shwiel satisfy the NYSE's standards for director independence.
 Our board of directors has adopted a nominating and governance committee charter. - Under Bermuda law, we are not required to obtain shareholder consent prior to issuing securities or adopting share compensation plans.
-However, we sought and received the approval of our shareholders for our 2007 Share Incentive Plan on September 4, 2007.
+Nonetheless, we sought and received the approval of our shareholders for our 2007 Share Incentive Plan on September 4, 2007.
 Under Bermuda law, consent of the Bermuda Monetary Authority is required for the issuance of securities in certain circumstances. - Under Bermuda law, we are not required to adopt corporate governance guidelines or a code of business conduct.
-However, we have adopted both corporate governance guidelines and a code of business conduct.
+Nonetheless, we have adopted both corporate governance guidelines and a code of business conduct.